 David S. Goyer originally envisioned the Krypton series as a prequel to Man of Steel, before major changes in writing and production by Geoff Johns separated the series from the DCEU.

-The Batman was originally going to star Ben Affleck as the Dark Knight and pit him against Joe Manganiello's Deathstroke.
-After Affleck stepped away from the role, Matt Reeves retooled the film into a new continuity with a younger Batman and scrapped the Deathstroke plot altogether.
+The Batman was originally going to star Ben Affleck as the Dark Knight and pit him against Joe Manganiello's Deathstroke, and be directed by him.
+After Affleck stepped away from both directing and the role, Matt Reeves retooled the film into a new continuity with a younger Batman and scrapped the Deathstroke plot altogether.

 Man of Steel and Batman v Superman: Dawn of Justice were virtually free of meddling by executives (the latter's extended version at least, amputating half an hour of footage on studio mandate proved to be detrimental to the film during its theatrical run).
 It all changed after these movies got mixed-to-negative receptions, and the biggest victims ended up being Suicide Squad and Justice League in what could be described as a frantic race by the execs to make these movies' tone as Lighter and Softer as possible with heavy reshoots following Angst Aversion complaints about Batman v Superman: Dawn of Justice (which itself was truncated for its theatrical version), with said complaints forming a good chunk of the negative reception.
 More details can be found on the films'Triviapages.